kbgarcia8/Current_Project/README.md

     - <s>Style the overflow scroll bar</s>
     - <s>Create a function to print/show each todo entry programmatically (compile render todo into one function for reusability on other project category)</s>
     - <b>Functionality to make todo catalog editable using pop up dialog (todoFunction.js reference start at line 290), line 339 at JS code</b>
-        1. </s>Append sa displaytodocatalog function yung dialog for this</s>
+        1. <s>Append sa displaytodocatalog function yung dialog for this</s>
-        2. </s>Use current object to assign text contents for inputs</s>
+        2. <s>Use current object to assign text contents for inputs</s>
-        3. Process data of submit form [RAW]
+        3. <s>Process data of submit form [RAW]</s>
-        4. Way to know if na toggle yung value do that otherwise mag compare nalang pagka-submit
+        4. <s>Way to know if na toggle yung value do that otherwise mag compare nalang</s>
+            pagka-submit
-        5. Anitcipate that if may pose a problem to not re-display todo catalogs right after deletion (may result in edit not falling into right index) -> can be a solution to this is find first the index at which the current is on before editting the object/index
+        5. <s>Anitcipate that if may pose a problem to not re-display todo catalogs right after deletion (may result in edit not falling into right index) -> can be a solution to this is find first the index at which the current is on before editting the object/index</s>
-    - put border (left only or whole box of catalog) depending on priority
+    - put border (left only or whole box of catalog) depending on priority (OPTIONAL)
 2. Project tab
     - <s>If project is created the title will be created as an LI under UL with class projects under the PROJECT LI tag</s>
 3. Notes tab